Verifoxx-LTD/verifoxx-cheri-wamr/README.md

 The version in "sandbox" is latest bleeding-edge changes intended to try and fix various issues that cause CHERI capability faults.

+**IMPORTANT:** At the moment, iwasm build is not working with linux-cheri-purecap.
+Instead, build the WAMR front end by setting WAMR_APP=1 in your CMake options.

 ## Building CHERI-WAMR with CMake
 You can build from the root folder directly with CMake, but this requires a number of flags to configure WAMR and the build system.